-policies of this size.
+We now consider the EAU impact of introducing pay-go policy.
+Following Blanchard (2019), each young cohort pays the old a fixed amount, set at 20 percent of average capital in the no-policy, stochastic steady state.
+Unless otherwise stated, all results presented below reflect policies of this size.
 Since both the current young and current old clearly gain from an introduction of these transfers, increases in EAU for generations born in the long run, which we call long-run EAU, indicates, as one would expect and we confirm, a Pareto improvement.
 Thus, if long-run EAU increases, EAU for all generations rises.
 Obviously, if long-run EAU falls, the policy is not Pareto efficient.

 Table 1 reports, for different risk-free-rate (RFR) and risk-premium (RP) calibrations, the percentage impact on long-run EAU.
 Clearly, welfare gains increase as the RFR is lowered keeping the RP fixed or as the RP is lowered keeping the RFR fixed.
 To interpret these results, recall that the model abstracts from both population growth and TFP growth and that rates of return, therefore, have to be regarded as differences relative to the overall growth rate of the economy.
 If, for instance, these rates add up to 2%, B1 entails a real interest rate of +1% and B2 of 0%.
-Thus, table 1 shows that higher growth - when keeping the real-world return targets fixed and thereby reducing those targets in the detrended model - provides more leeway for pay-go to Pareto improve.
+Thus, table 1 shows that higher growth - when keeping the real-world return targets fixed and thereby reducing those targets in the detrended model - provides more leeway for pay go to Pareto improve.

 We next examine our two baselines, B1 and B2, in more detail.
 Both feature a relatively low RP of 3 percent.
 B1 calibrates preferences to a -1 percent RFR, while B2 to a -2 percent RFR.
-For B1, expected utility of those born in the long-run falls by 1.3 percent.
+For B1, ex-ante utility of those born in the long-run falls by 1.3 percent.
 For B2, it rises by 0.3 percent.
 Among the five cases from table 1 which exhibit gains, only B2 is, in our view, remotely plausible.

 Policy scale plays an important role in determining long-run EAU impacts.
-As the lefthand-side (LHS) of figure 1 shows, the percentage change in long-run EAU is negative under B1.
+As the left panel of figure 1 shows, the percentage change in long-run EAU is negative under B1.
 But for B2, it starts positive and goes negative at a policy scale equal to roughly 25 percent of the long-run, no-policy, average capital stock.
 That's not much larger than the 20 percent value considered by Blanchard (2019).
-But this policy, which transfers, period by period, 20 percent of average steady-state capital from the young to the old, corresponds to only a 3 (or 4) percent tax on the young's income in B1 (or B2).24 That's far below the combined explicit and implicit average wage-tax rate used to finance U.S. intergenerational redistribution.
-Figure 1 shows major expected utility losses under both B1 and B2 as the economy moves from running pay-go based on a fixed transfer ranging from zero to 25 percent of the young's no-policy, long-run average of their wages plus endowment.
+But this policy, which transfers, period by period, 20 percent of average steady-state capital from the young to the old, corresponds to only a 3 (or 4) percent tax on the young's income in B1 (or B2).20 That's far below the combined explicit and implicit average wage-tax rate used to finance U.S. intergenerational redistribution.
+The right panel